Santa Cruz, Rio de Janeiro: Climate

-Because it is a town near the coast, the effect of maritimidade is quite noticeable, resulting in thermal amplitudes relatively low.
-Below the picture of the normal monthly maximum temperature, minimum temperature and rainfall to Santa Cruz.
+Because it is a town near the coast, the effect of maritime moderation is quite noticeable, resulting in small diurnal and annual temperature variations.

 Vegetation

 According to the 2000 Census conducted by the IBGE, 4.18% of the natural area of Santa Cruz is covered by mangroves, forest changed by 3.66%, 1.63% by vegetation of wetlands as swamps and marshes and 0.66% by forests.

 Demographics

 According to an estimate of the Brazilian Institute of Geography and Statistics, 2010 Census data, Santa Cruz has a total population of 217,333 inhabitants.
 Of these, 112,966 residents are female and 104,367 residents are male.
 Data also include a total of 76,295 households.
 The average household nominal income is R$1,579.00, which puts the district on 140th position among 160 districts of the municipality of Rio de Janeiro surveyed.

 Religion

 The microdata from the Census 2000, the Center for Social Policies of the Getulio Vargas Foundation shows that the percentage of Catholics in the neighborhood is in the range 40-60%.
 Santa Cruz is still among the three districts most evangelicals with 28.64% of practitioners.
 In the ranking of no religion, Santa Cruz appears in second position with 19.86%.

 The Catholic Church is present in five parishes and their 46 Christian churches, of chapels and churches, scattered throughout the neighborhood.
 It has grown quite a number of evangelical churches in the region, which also has spiritual centers and churches of other faiths.